Back to Blog

 Wrap up

 PDFs are dense, but a clean workflow makes them manageable.
-Focus on the most testable material, keep your cards short, and review on a schedule.
+Focus on the most testable material, keep your cards short, and review on a spaced schedule.
 The combination of targeted extraction and spaced review turns a 50-page PDF into a study system you can maintain in minutes per day.

 Frequently Asked Questions